josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 1. Gridsome was doing a lot of image work at build time that SvelteKit isn't by default; and

-2. Gridsome uses Webpack under the hood, where SvelteKit utilizes [Vite](https://vitejs.dev/) (pronounced "veet").
+2. Gridsome uses Webpack under the hood, where SvelteKit utilizes the much faster and more modern [Vite](https://vitejs.dev/) (pronounced "veet").

 One particularly nice thing about Gridsome was its built-in `<g-image>` component.
 Just by using it in place of the standard HTML `<img>` tag, Gridsome would compress your images, generate a resized, responsive source set, use lazy loading, ***and*** create blurred placeholder images.